New rebellion in the office: from strategy to visual

 - Strategic Visioning

-This blog is about me, a new rebel at Business Model Inc. Two months ago, I began my journey here as a creative designer.
+This blog is about me, a new rebel at Business Model Inc. Two months ago, I began my journey here as a visual strategy (creative) designer.
 The team welcomed me with excellent champagne and a big smile.
 I think BMI is remarkable for the freedom we have as employees to express ourselves because everyone is always open to new ideas, and there is an eagerness to learn from each other.
 Together, we work very hard, but we also have lots of fun!

 It is very amusing to work together with strategy and business designers as a visual thinker because working visually boosts the creative process.
 As a result of this experience, I would like to share some key insights into my first months at BMI.